 It was time for our second large-scale usability study.
 And this time, after the hotel industry, it is for the Car Rental industry.

-We benchmarked the nine most significant car rental companies by running a large-scale usability test involving more than 2,200 users.
+We benchmarked the nine most significant car rental companies by running a large-scale usability test with more than 2,200 users.

-If you own or run a car rental website or any other website that involves availability and booking, or if you are just a fan of UX and customer experience, you will find the following data extremely useful and impressive.
+If you own or run a car rental website or any other website that involves availability and booking, or if you are just a fan of UX and customer experience, you will find the following data extremely useful.
 Enjoy!

-We asked users to perform a typical scenario that included two tasks:
+We asked users to imagine a typical scenario that included two tasks:

-1. Search for availability and pricing for a car rental in the San Francisco airport for four days.
+1. Search for availability and pricing for a car rental from the San Francisco airport for four days.

 2. Go through the booking process until you reach the final confirmation button.

-For each task, we measured the completion rate, which means how many users succeeded to complete it along with the completion time.
-We also asked users to rate their experience for each task on a 1-7 scale from "Very difficult" to "Very easy".
+For each task, we measured the completion rate, meaning how many users succeeded in finishing the task, along with the completion time.
+We also asked users to rate their experience for each task on a 1-7 scale from "very difficult" to "very easy".

-Finally, we added the SUS (System Usability Scale) questionnaire and the NPS (Net Promoter Score) question.
+Finally, we added the SUS (System Usability Scale) and NPS (Net Promoter Score) questionnaires.

-The first task involved searching for prices and availability for a car in the San Francisco airport for four days.
+The first task involved searching for prices and availability for a car from the San Francisco airport for four days.

-The winner was thrifty.com with an average completion time of 2 minutes and 2 seconds.
-Acerentacar.com followed closely at 2 minutes and 5 seconds and then came dollar.com, nationalcar.com, alamo.com, and enterprise.com with times up to 2 minutes and 16 seconds.
-At the last three positions were budget.com, hertz.com, and avis.com with times up to 2 minutes and 27 seconds.
+The leader was thrifty.com, with an average completion time of 2 minutes and 2 seconds.
+Acerentacar.com followed closely at 2 minutes and 5 seconds, then came dollar.com, nationalcar.com, alamo.com, and enterprise.com, with times up to 2 minutes and 16 seconds.
+In the last three positions were budget.com, hertz.com, and avis.com with times up to 2 minutes and 27 seconds.

-Test completion rates show that dollar.com has done the process fail proof with a 100% completion rate and the rest follow nearby, while acerentacar.com, alamo.com, and enterprise.com had rates a little below 95%.
-Overall completion rates were excellent.
-That shows that these companies have invested heavily in making their websites user-friendly.
+Test completion rates showed that dollar.com has made the process fail-proof with a 100% completion rate; the rest follow close behind, while acerentacar.com, alamo.com, and enterprise.com had rates slightly below 95%.
+Overall completion rates were excellent, showing that these companies have invested heavily in making their websites user-friendly.

-For this first task, we asked users to rate their experience on a scale of 1-7 where 1 is very difficult, and 7 is very easy.
+For this first task, we asked users to rate their experience on a scale of 1-7 where 1 was very difficult, and 7 was very easy.
 This subjective rating shows the perceived ease of use for this first task.

-Here, differences become more prominent and range from 1 minute and 52 seconds for enterprise.com to 2 minutes and 43 seconds for dollar.com.
+In this task, differences became more prominent, and completion times ranged from 1 minute and 52 seconds for enterprise.com to 2 minutes and 43 seconds for dollar.com.

-Completion rates for the booking process fall at nearly 91% for acerentacar.com which means that there's room for improvement.
+Completion rates for the booking process fell at nearly 91% for acerentacar.com, indicating room for improvement.

 Again, the final judge is the user.
-And users like a lot the checkout process of budget.com, but they don't seem to get excited about the one of thrifty.com and dollar.com.
+Users liked a lot the checkout process of budget.com a lot, while they din't seem enthusiastic about those of thrifty.com or dollar.com.

-After completing the above tasks, users were asked to rate their overall experience based on the delight to use and the website attractiveness (aesthetics).
+After completing the above tasks, users were asked to rate their overall experience based on the delight to use and website attractiveness or aesthetics.

-We also asked them the NPS (Net Promoter Score) question (how likely it is to recommend the website to friends).
-The following graph shows the average of the NPS scores; it's not the formal way of calculating NPS but gives a clear picture as to how these car rental websites rank on this aspect.
+We also asked how likely they would be to recommend the website to friends (the Net Promoter Score question).
+The following graph shows the average of NPS ratings given by users; while it's not the formal way to calculate NPS, it gives a clear picture as to how these car rental websites rank.

-Finally, we asked users the 10-question SUS questionnaire which measures the perceived usability of the website.
+Finally, we asked users the 10-item SUS questionnaire to measure the perceived usability of the website.

-How will your website compare with these big players?
-Contact us in order to not only measure it, but also help you improve it.
+How does your website compare to these big players?
+Contact us to not only measure your usability, but also help you improve it.